Find out more about the Tudor symbols used in portraits of Queen Elizabeth I and discover what they mean.

 It acts as a reassertion of Elizabeth's right to rule.

-Learn more: artist Daniel Lismore reveals his Elizabethan inspiration
+Learn more: artist Daniel Lismore and Elizabethan inspiration

 The Tudor rose in portraits of Elizabeth I